 If your address is in California, New Mexico, or North Dakota, you will be treated as if you opted out of joint marketing arrangements.

 If your address is in Vermont, you will be treated as if you opted out of sharing of information among Truist and opted out of joint marketing arrangements.

 California residents: The California Consumer Privacy Act Notice describes your privacy rights and explains how to exercise those rights.
 Please view our California Consumer Privacy Act Notice.

 Maine residents: You have the right to know the reasons for an adverse underwriting decision.
 Previous adverse underwriting decisions may not be used as the basis for subsequent underwriting decisions unless the carrier makes an independent evaluation of the underlying facts.
 You also have the right, with very narrow exceptions, not to be subjected to pretext interviews.

 Please note that the insurance companies that issue your policies may have personal information about you.
 Our Notice does not govern their use of information about you.
 You should review the privacy notices of your insurance providers to understand how they collect, use, and disclose information.

 We will continue to maintain our dedication to protecting your privacy.
 If you have questions concerning our Notice, please call your local McGriff agency.

-McGriff Insurance Services, Inc. (McGriff) is a subsidiary of Truist Insurance Holdings, Inc.
+McGriff Insurance Services, LLC.
+(McGriff) is a subsidiary of Truist Insurance Holdings, Inc.